ServiceNowDevProgram/code-snippets/Flow Actions/Trigger event action/readme.md

-Useful for tasks like triggering notifications or to trigger asynchronous script steps from a flow.
+Useful for tasks like triggering notifications or to trigger asynchronous script actions from a flow.

 This flow action triggers the passed in event with optional parameters.
 Will work for most scenarios as the event record is passed in as a Document ID input.